 Following the death of Mr. Simmons in December 2013, the Contran board of directors in January 2014 appointed a financial institution as the new directed trustee of the CMRT, and the Contran board appointed five individuals (all executive officers of Contran) as the new investment committee of the CMRT.
-The new investment committee is in the process of reallocating to current and/or new investment managers or various mutual funds and commingled funds the portion of the CMRT assets that had previously been under direct and active management by Mr. Simmons.
-Such reallocation will be done prudently over a period of time, given the diverse asset composition of this portion of the portfolio.
+During 2014, the new investment committee began a process of reallocating to current and/or new investment managers or various mutual funds and commingled funds the portion of the CMRT assets that had previously been under direct and active management by Mr. Simmons.
+The reallocation process was done prudently over a period of time, given the diverse asset composition of this portion of the portfolio, and was substantially complete at December 31, 2015.
 Concurrent with this change in investment strategy in which there is no longer a portion of the CMRT's assets under direct and active management by Mr. Simmons, and considering the long-term asset mix of the assets of the CMRT and the expected long-term rates of return for such asset components as well as advice from Contran's actuaries, beginning in 2014 the assumed long-term rate of return for plan assets invested in the CMRT was reduced to 7.5%.

 The CMRT unit value is determined semi-monthly, and the plans have the ability to redeem all or any portion of their investment in the CMRT at any time based on the most recent semi-monthly valuation.
 However, the plans do not have the right to individual assets held by the CMRT and the CMRT has the sole discretion in determining how to meet any redemption request.
-For purposes of our plan asset disclosure, we consider the investment in the CMRT as a Level 2 input because (i) the CMRT value is established semi-monthly and the plans have the right to redeem their investment in the CMRT, in part or in whole, at anytime based on the most recent value and (ii) observable inputs from Level 1 or Level 2 were used to value approximately 83% and 80% of the assets of the CMRT at December 31, 2013 and 2014, respectively, as noted below.
+For purposes of our plan asset disclosure, we consider the investment in the CMRT as a Level 2 input because (i) the CMRT value is established semi-monthly and the plans have the right to redeem their investment in the CMRT, in part or in whole, at anytime based on the most recent value and (ii) observable inputs from Level 1 or Level 2 were used to value approximately 80% and 81% of the assets of the CMRT at December 31, 2014 and 2015, respectively, as noted below.
 The aggregate fair value of all of the CMRT assets, including funds of Contran and its other affiliates that also invest in the CMRT, and supplemental asset mix details of the CMRT are as follows:

-December 31,
+Decem ber 31,

-2013 2014
+2 2014 2015

-(In m illions)
+(In mi llions)

-CMRT asset value \$ 722.8 \$ 715.5
+CMRT asset value \$ 715.5 \$ 648.8

 CMRT fair value input:

-Level 1 79% o 67%
+Level 1 67%) 54%

-Level 2 4 13
+Level 2 13 27

-Level 3 17 20
+Level 3 20 19

-100% o 100%
+100% , 100%

 CMRT asset mix:

-Domestic equities, principally publicly traded 53% o 48%
+Domestic equities, principally publicly

+traded 48%) 29%

-International equities, publicly traded 11
+International equities, principally publicly

+traded 11 22

-Fixed income securities, publicly traded 35 32
+Fixed income securities, principally publicly

+traded 32 38

-Privately managed limited partnerships 11 7
+Privately managed limited partnerships 7 5

+Hedge funds 5

-Other, primarily cash 1 2
+Other, primarily cash 2 1

-71 100% б 100%
+5 111-1, primarily 64011 100% , 100%